Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Does dairy cause kidney stones?

 For most people, no — and the opposite is often true.
 Dietary calcium, including from dairy, binds oxalate in the digestive tract so less reaches the kidneys.
-Major kidney health organizations, including the National Kidney Foundation and Urology Care Foundation, recommend maintaining adequate dietary calcium rather than restricting it.
+Major kidney health organizations, including the National Kidney Foundation, recommend maintaining adequate dietary calcium rather than restricting it.
 The exception is very high-dose calcium supplements taken between meals, which can raise urinary calcium.
 Talk to your doctor about your individual calcium needs.
-[NKF, 2024; UCF, 2024]
+[NKF, 2024]

 Can I eat spinach if I have kidney stones?

 It depends on your stone type and urinary oxalate levels.
 If you form calcium oxalate stones and have elevated urinary oxalate, reducing high-oxalate foods like spinach is advisable.
 However, you don’t necessarily have to eliminate it entirely.
-Eating spinach alongside a calcium-rich food — low-fat cheese, yogurt, or milk — causes oxalate and calcium to bind in the gut rather than in the kidneys, reducing absorption.
-[Mayo Clinic, 2023; UCF, 2024]
+Eating spinach alongside a calcium-rich food — low-fat cheese, yogurt, or milk — causes oxalate and calcium to bind in the gut rather than the kidneys, reducing absorption.
+[Mayo Clinic, 2021]

 Is coffee bad for kidney stones?